phu0ngng/nccl/docs/examples/06_device_api/README.md

 ### Checking for Device API and GIN Support

-To check for the required Device API and GIN support, the communicator properties are queried via `ncclCommQueryProperties`:
+Use `ncclCommQueryProperties` to validate the communicator before device-side work.
+The checks below cover everything these examples rely on: every sample needs Device API support; the GIN AlltoAll examples (`02`, `03`) need GIN; the pure LSA AllReduce (`01`) needs a single LSA team and does not use the GIN check.
+Each `main.cu` keeps the subset that applies to that program.

 ```cpp
 ncclCommProperties_t props = NCCL_COMM_PROPERTIES_INITIALIZER;